 When you wake up in the morning, what’s the first thing you do?
 Perhaps you’re an early riser, taking the dog out for a walk as the sun climbs over the rooftops.
 Or maybe you stay in bed as long as possible, hitting the snooze button until you absolutely have to get up.
 No matter your morning routine, it’s absolutely possible to be successful in your role as a marketing manager.

 The ever-changing and dynamic nature of marketing today requires flexibility and the ability to avoid getting caught up in the chaos of day-to-day tasks.
 So rather than ticking off points on your to-do list, being a successful marketing manager means focusing on routine and habits that let you keep on top of things that you should be doing every day.

 As a b2b inbound marketing agency, we’ve adopted some great habits into our daily routine to make sure our clients’ marketing strategies are working at their full potential.
-From the moment you wake up to the moment you go to sleep, there are things you can do to make your day as a marketing manager more seamless.
+We’ve worked with many marketing managers over the years and have seen all of the ups and downs, so we know from this experience what works best, and what doesn’t.
+From the moment you wake up until the moment you go to sleep, there are things you can do to make your day as a marketing manager more seamless.
 In this post, we highlight the top seven marketing habits that can help you stay organised and at the top of your game.

 Start the day off well